 The Commission will maintain and use a list of significant media outlets in the Region-including minority media outlets-for use in distributing materials such as news releases and newsletters as appropriate for each work effort.

 Commission Briefings

-Commission staff will provide briefings or presentations upon request from units of government, and interested groups and individuals.
+As described more fully under outreach, the Commission staff will provide briefings or presentations upon request from units of government, and interested groups and individuals.
+These briefings will include opportunities for questions and comments.